popojargo/orchester/README.md

 Go on Github under `Settings > Developer settings > Personal access tokens`

-Then, create a new token and save it in your `.env` file.
+Then, create a new token and save it in your configuration file at **token**.

 ---